 5. Ad formats are evolving in game advertising

-This year Apple changed its rules for identifier for advertisers (IDFA).
+This year Apple changed its rules for identifiers for advertisers (IDFA).
 This damaged the marketers’ ability to measure their promotional performance and make it harder to acquire players for specific mobile games.

 If IDFA was previously enabled by default, with an opt-out option for users, now it’s opt-in.
 This will significantly reduce its effectiveness in measuring mobile gaming ads and Facebook suggested it could reduce developer revenues by 50%.
 Google’s Android Advertising ID is following suit, adjusting its privacy features to the detriment of targeting and retargeting ads.
 These changes will push mobile advertisers and developers to try new and creative approaches, with playable ads appearing to be the most effective.
 In short, playable ads are interactive ads that let users try out the core functionality of an app or game and act like a free demo.